amarjeet987/Tapermonk-Music-Player/README.md

 3) This will launch the server at localhost:3000.
 Open it on your browser.
 That's it!!!

+## Further improvements

 Also, if anyone have any further improvements in mind, feel free to make a pull request.